Lilemanalu/food-ordering-system/README.md

     - 🏬 Query outlets by merchant ID.
     - 🍲 Query food items available at a specific outlet.

-- **Logging:**
-    - 📝 Generate logs for all API requests and responses.
-    - 📊 Log database queries and insertions.
-    - ❗ Error logging with detailed messages for troubleshooting.
-    - 📈 Log order details such as total price, outlet, and merchant information after an order is created.

 ## 📑 API Endpoints
 Detailed information for each API endpoint can be found in the [API Specification Document](docs/api-spec.md).